-Notable events hosted here include the lively motorcycle Cemetery Circuit Street Races and the Mountains to Sea Multisport, a 270km undertaking across untouched native forest trails and other spectacular scenery galore.
-The Mountains to Sea Cycle Trail is the longest and most diverse in the country.
+Notable events hosted here include the lively motorcycle Cemetery Circuit Street Races, the Vintage Weekend every year in mid-January, and the Mountains to Sea Multisport, a 270km undertaking across untouched native forest trails and other spectacular scenery galore.
+The Mountains to Sea cycle trail is the longest and most diverse in the country.

 But the real heart of this place, both physically and spiritually, is the Whanganui River - the longest navigable river in the country and once known as the Rhine of New Zealand.
 In early times the river was an important transport route for Maori and European settlers.